skylightio/skylight-docs/app/views/skylight/docs/chapters/_61-background-jobs.md

 By default, the Skylight agent only enables itself for web requests, but enabling Skylight for background jobs is super easy!
 We welcome our <%= link_to "Skylight for Open Source", "/oss" %> customers and their contributors to profile their background jobs so that you can view them separately in the Skylight UI:

-<%= image_tag "skylight/docs/background-jobs/background-jobs-oss.png", alt: "Screenshot of the Background Jobs for OSS user interface", style: "width: 100%; max-width: 600px;" %>
+<%= image_tag "skylight/docs/background-jobs/background-jobs-oss.png", alt: "Screenshot of the Background Jobs for OSS user interface", style: img_width(600) %>

 If you would like to help an open source app enable Skylight background job instrumentation, read the above documentation to learn about Background Jobs, then open a PR to the open source project.